Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene

-To explore the many-body ground state of the RMG, we further study the $e$-$e$ interaction effects within a band-projected HF approximation \cite{supp_info}.
-At integer fillings $\nu=1,2$, Chern insulator states emerge as HF ground states through spontaneous symmetry breaking, as shown in Fig.~\ref{fig:3}(a,b) for BLG.
-While a spin-valley polarized $|C|=1$ Chern insulator emerges as the ground state for $\nu=1$, a spin-degenerate but valley-polarized $|C|=2$ Chern insulator is found for $\nu=2$.
-Similar correlated Chern insulators are also identified for TriLG \cite{supp_info}.
-In Fig.~\ref{fig:3}(c,d), we present the calculated ground states of RMG along the $\nu=1$ and $\nu=2$ iso-filling lines, where open circles denote metallic states and filled triangles indicate Chern insulator.
-Chern insulator states arise near the charge-transfer phase boundary, where the formed Wigner superlattice exhibits a long period due to the low transferred carrier density.
+In Fig.~\ref{fig:3}(c) and (d), we present the calculated ground states of RMG along the $\nu=1$ and $\nu=2$ iso-filling lines, where open circles denote metallic states and filled triangles indicate CI states.
+CI states arise near the charge-transfer phase boundary, where the formed Wigner superlattice exhibits a long period due to the low transferred carrier density.
 In this regime, the subbands exhibit narrow bandwidths, leading to the formation of flat bands with nonzero Chern numbers after coupled with Wigner superlattice potential, which subsequently evolve into Chern insulators driven by interactions.
 Away from the charge-transfer boundary, the superlattice period shortens, resulting in more dispersive subbands that favor a metallic state rather than a gapped insulator.

 \paragraph{Interlayer excitonic insulator}